-Video is buzzing, and it’s one of the top tactics manufacturers can use, if not the top tactic, in digital marketing these days.
+Video for industrial manufacturers is a hot topic, and it’s one of the best tactics you can use, if not the best tactic, in digital marketing these days.
 Why?

 - Prospects prefer video.

-- Videos can be used throughout the sales funnel.
+- Video can be used throughout the sales funnel.

 - Sales teams can use videos to provide and gain information.